-In May 2019, we celebrated Rotorua Hospice Volunteers who had been volunteering for over 5 years and up to 30 years plus.
-It was a lovely afternoon of friendship and fun with a High Tea at Princes Gate Hotel.
-Below is our Volunteers Hall of Fame.
+In June 2021, we recognised volunteers and staff who had served 5+ years, 10+ years, and 24+ years.
+We also recognised the original Friends of Hospice.
+It was a lovely afternoon of friendship and fun with a High Tea at Distinction Hotel.
+Below is our Volunteer Hall of Fame.

 5 years or more volunteering: